- Related Product Lists

 Refrigerators, freezers and combined fridge freezers all use the same format of energy label.

-From 1st July 2012, any new models put on the market need to comply with an energy rating of the top three label classes, A+, A++ or A+++.
-For the most efficient products, look for the darkest green band.
+For the most efficient products, look for the higher classes, however do note that the majority of products now fall within the lower classes following the energy label rescale.
 Our Topten ranking is based on the Energy Efficiency Index and shows the differentiations within the top label class(es).

 The label also displays the amount of energy that the product uses over a year (in kWh).
 The lower this number is, the less energy the product uses.

-The two volume icons at the bottom show the capacity of the refrigeration compartment on the left, and freezer compartments, in the middle.
+The volume icons at the bottom show the capacity of the chill compartments and unfrozen compartments on the right and freezer compartments to the left.

 Comparing energy use of old and new, energy-efficient appliances